kryptokrona/kryptokrona-kotlin-sdk/README.md

 There might be some trouble doing this multiple times, then we need to do a cleanup:

 - `./gradlew clean`

+If you want to visualize how the Gradle tasks are run in what order by their dependencies.
+Run the command:

+- `./gradlew taskTree`

+To list all the tasks provided in this project run:

+- `./gradlew tasks`

+**Tip:** you can also run the commands in short form e.g. `./gradlew tT` or `./gradlew jTR` that is for the jacocoTestReport task.

 ### CI/CD